Cities, Migration and Global Interdependence (MA)

 Learn from migration experts

-The interdisciplinary programme Governance of Migration and Diversity offers you the knowledge of migration experts in several fields of study, from Leiden University, Delft University and Erasmus University Rotterdam (LDE).
-You will attend courses at all participating universities and become an all-round migration expert who is able to analyse and assess migration and diversity from multiple angles (history, sociology, politics, international development and urbanism).
+The interdisciplinary programme Governance of Migration and Diversity offers you the expertise from various disciplines and from three universities: Leiden University, Delft University and Erasmus University Rotterdam (LDE).
+You will attend courses at all three universities and become an all-round migration expert who is able to analyse and assess migration and diversity from multiple angles (history, sociology, politics, international development and urbanism).
 You will also build an extensive academic and professional network.

 Explore migration within a wider context

 The programme aims to frame the historical study of migration in a wider interdisciplinary context.
-To achieve this, you attend courses at all participating universities, and you will be trained to contribute to the governance of migration and diversity in the context of very different organisations.
+You will be trained to contribute to the governance of migration and diversity in the context of very different organisations.
 You will address questions such as:

 - What are the opportunities and challenges for the governance of migration?